npalm/docker-introduction-dl/markdown/part1.md

 !SUB
 ### Update a docker image

-* Changes made in a container are only persists in that container.
-At the moment the container is destroyed the change is lost.
+* Changes made in a container are persisted only in that container.
+At the moment the container is destroyed the change is lost too.
 * Commit a change made in a container to an image, persists the change.

 ```